 How many questions does the exam have?

-What would the questions be based on?
+What are the questions based on?

 What benefits will you get for being a CAPM?